The Gallbladder and Gallstones: Problems and Possible Treatments

 Although the gallbladder is a helpful organ, it can cause problems in some people.
-While bile is stored in the gallbladder, water is removed from the bile and it becomes concentrated, which may lead to the formation of solid lumps known as gallstones.
+While bile is stored, water is removed and the remaining liquid becomes concentrated.
+This may lead to the formation of solid lumps known as gallstones.
 The presence of these lumps can lead to a very painful condition known as a gallbladder attack.

 The pain of a gallbladder attack may occur while the gallstones are in the gallbladder.
 It's more likely to develop if a stone leaves the gallbladder and enters one of the bile ducts, however.
 The pain can be relieved by surgical and nonsurgical treatments.
 Surgical treatments for gallstones are generally more effective.